noseglid/atom-build/README.md

 <a name="error-match"></a>
 ## Error matching

-Error matching let's you specify a single regular expression or a list of regular expressions, which capture the output of your build command and open the correct file, row and column of the error.
+Error matching lets you specify a single regular expression or a list of regular expressions, which capture the output of your build command and open the correct file, row and column of the error.
 For instance: